 It’s something people rarely think about or consider when they’re trying to lose weight: indulging.
 Sure, you may consider it but it’s all “I’ve indulged too much so I must now deny myself of anything enjoyable.”
 This leads to real ‘die-ting’.
 Dieting is no fun; it’s all about denying yourself to the point where you feel as if you truly are dying.
 Diets don’t work because they’re often all about extremes rather than variety and at some point, you being human is going to lead to a breakdown where you’re going to be prone to indulging … and you’ll go overboard.
 You’ll indulge so much in your breakdown period that you’ll feel ashamed and you’ll probably quit the diet.

 Don’t diet.
 Indulge a little.
 It’s advice that you probably don’t hear often but it works.
 You see, you don’t need a diet; if you want to lose weight, you need a change in lifestyle.
 You need to eat, and you need to eat all day.
 We’re talking 6 or so meals a day, a mix of the standard 3 meals with healthy snacks mixed in.
 You need to eat breakfast every morning, even if it’s just whole wheat toast and some tea; you need to practice portion control; you need to start reading labels and avoiding anything with ‘hydrogenated oil’ which should simply read as trans fat, ditch anything processed with enriched flour, limit your consumption of too much sugar and salt.
 These aren’t at all things that are ‘dieting’ it’s just a change in your eating habits.
 A healthy eating lifestyle is all about indulging!
 For example, you can eat all of the vegetables you want as long as they aren’t fried or breaded and really don’t have to worry about counting calories or consider fat.
 You can include some fats in your meals, including olive oils and nuts, because there are some good fats that include omega-3 fats (brain boosting, good for your heart).
 There are even recipes out there that strip the fat and calories from your favorite comfort foods like mac n’ cheese and chocolate chip cookies.
 But some people decide to turn away from food as their way of indulging.
 Apparently, cannabis is being used to great effect to help people lose weight.
-This is because those people often get high-quality cannabis from an ohio doctor who usually recommends cannabis as an alternative indulging agent.
+This is because those people often get high-quality cannabis from an ohio doctor who can recommend cannabis as an alternative indulging agent.
+There is some evidence to show that cannabis can boost the user’s metabolic rate which can help them to keep the weight off as well as encouraging people to drink less.
+However, the biggest reason behind the use of cannabis to help with weight loss is probably its stress-reducing properties.
+Those who have lower stress levels are less likely to overindulge or binge eat.
+Those interested can find cannabis products over on the Area 52 website.
 While this can be a great approach, it isn’t for everyone though.
 Most of us prefer our chocolate chip cookies instead of a joint but both can be effective when looking to create a balanced lifestyle to improve your health.

 Indulging is human; it’s easy and all about taking what you like and finding a way to treat yourself without going overboard.
 Here’s my advice on indulging while still losing or keeping the weight off: